- 3 Jun 2020

-Since it's difficult for people to get enough vitamin D from food alone, everyone (including children and pregnant and breastfeeding women) should consider taking a daily supplement containing 10 micrograms of vitamin D.
+Everyone (including children) should consider taking a daily supplement containing 10 micrograms of vitamin D.

-The current guidance on sun exposure should be followed: 10 to 15 minutes of unprotected Scottish sun exposure is safe for all.
+The current guidance on sun exposure should be followed: 10–15 minutes of unprotected Scottish sun exposure is safe for all.
 Once sunscreen is correctly applied, vitamin D synthesis is blocked.
 Staying in the sun for prolonged periods without the protection of sunscreen increases the risk of skin cancer.

 Babies and young children